2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-push-to-github.md

 Writing objects: 100% (7/7), 1.41 KiB | 1.41 MiB/s, done.
 Total 7 (delta 1), reused 0 (delta 0), pack-reused 0
 remote: Resolving deltas: 100% (1/1), completed with 1 local object.
-To https://github.com/2ndsleep/{{ infrastructure_repo }}.git
+To https://github.com/2ndsleep/{{ site.data.fake.infrastructure_repo }}.git
    f3d9098..7477bd6  main -> main
 {% endhighlight %}

 We did it!
-The source control extension in VS Code should also show that there's nothing to push.
+The Source Control extension in VS Code should also show that there's nothing to push.
 Let's run one more `git status` to see what it says.

 ``` shell
 git status